 Buying to Build: Best Practices to Power Your M&A Strategy

-Regardless of the approach, we work closely with portfolio companies to help allocate adequate resources, develop thoughtful processes and adopt systems for improved efficiency as they work to build an effective M&A engine from strategy and development to integration.
+Regardless of the approach, we work closely with portfolio companies to help allocate adequate resources, develop thoughtful processes, adopt systems and continuously refine efforts for improved efficiency as they work to build an effective M&A engine from strategy and development to integration.
 So how do you build for both scalability and speed?
 Below are several of the best practices we’ve seen help drive M&A success.

 Resources: Building the Right Team